You are here

 - The course name, number, or content are not equivalent to a course previously taken by the student. (i.e., a student cannot take a CPCE, Day, or Colleges of the Fenway course if it is determined by the academic department chair or dean of CPCE that the content is equivalent to a course the student has already taken.
 For example, both MECH180 and MECH190 cannot fulfill separate requirements within a program because the course content is equivalent)

 Some programs require technical electives.
-Generally, students can choose from a list of courses that are related to their discipline.
-Students should consult with their advisor for courses that are considered technical electives in their major.
+Generally, students choose courses that are related to their discipline.
+Students should consult with their advisor for electives that best suit their major and interests.

 General Education Electives (CPCE)